tasmota/docs/docs/FAQ.md

 If that is not the issue, erase all flash using esptool.py or esptool.exe and flash again by wire (as explained [here](Esptool#upload-tasmota)) using [the latest precompiled bins with core v2.7.1](http://ota.tasmota.com/tasmota/).

-### Device is often unavailable, ussually 30 seconds every minute
+### Device is often unavailable, usually 30 seconds every minute
 Due to a bug in the Arduino core that we are working on to solve, Tasmota devices require time to be correctly setup to work properly (see https://github.com/tasmota/docs/blob/master/docs/FAQ.md#timers-trigger-at-the-wrong-time for details and alternatives).
 If a Tasmota device cannot reach one of the NTP server after restarting, the device will be unavailable during 30 seconds every minute while trying to update the time.

 To confirm this issue, the command weblog can be set to 4 (typing "weblog 4" in the console), and log should indicate "NTP: Sync time..." followed by "NTP: Unable to resolve IP address" 30 seconds later, in the 30 seconds period the device is unavailable.